DariusGarcia/Instapic/README.md

 # Project 3 - Instapic

-Instapic is a photo sharing app similar to Instagram but using Parse as its backend.
+Instapic is a photo sharing app similar to Instagram but using Back4App as its backend.

 Time spent: 30 hours spent in total